numba/numba/docs/src/CUDAintro.rst

 to launch a CUDA kernel with hundreds or thousands of threads to keep the GPU busy.

-The CUDA programming model is simliar to the SIMD vector model that is common in modern CPUs.
+The CUDA programming model is similar to the SIMD vector model that is common in modern CPUs.
 A CUDA SM schedules the same instruction from a *warp* of 32-threads at each issuing cycle.
 The advantage of CUDA is that the programmer does not need to